BeamMW/beam/.github/ISSUE_TEMPLATE/bug_report.md

 Build number

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots that illustrate a problem you've found.